How to Rent a Car & Save Through Your Credit Card

 Blue Cash Preferred® Credit Card from American Express

-This card offers you 6% cash back on up to $6,000 spent each year at U.S. grocery stores, 3% cash back at US gas stations and at select U.S. department stores, and 1% cash back everywhere else.
-There’s a $95 annual fee for this card.
+This card offers you 6% cash back on up to $6,000 spent each year at U.S. supermarkets (1% thereafter), 3% cash back at U.S. gas stations, 3% cash back on transit, 6% cash back on select U.S. streaming subscriptions, and earn 1% cash back on other eligible purchases.
+There’s a $95 annual fee (see Rates & Fees; terms apply) for this card.

 This premium card comes with a higher level of standard coverage.
 It covers up automobiles with an original price of up to $75,000.
 And cardholders also have the option to add American Express’s Premium Rental car coverage.

 It also offers 5x points on airfare purchases and hotel reservations made through American Express travel.

 You earn one point per dollar spent elsewhere.
 Benefits include airport business lounge access to the Delta SkyClubs, the Priority Pass Select network, and the American Expres Centurion Lounges.

 You also receive $200 in annual Uber credits, a $200 annual air travel credit, and a $100 credit towards the application fee for the Global Entry or TSA PreCheck program.
 There’s a $695 annual fee for this card (see Rates & Fees; terms apply).